JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/IPv6 Address Provisioning.md

 - Stateful DHCPv6:
 	- What?
-		- Stateful DHCPv6 works similarly to DHCPv5, where a DHCPv6 server assign
+		- Stateful DHCPv6 works similarly to DHCPv5, where a DHCPv6 server assigns IPv6 addresses to devices.
+The DHCP server keeps track of which addresses have been assigned and to which devices
+	- Why?
+		- Centralized management:
+			- Network administrators have full control over address allocation
+		- No reliance on SLAAC:
+			- Some networks may prefe